anthonymobile/njbuswatcher_2020/README.md

 - deal with self.tripdash staleness

 **tripwatcher.py**
-- single instance reads route_config.py, spaces out scans of them all over 30 seconds and quits (so dont have to cron individual routes)
 - `approach assignment`: 3+ position seems to still be having problems...
 -`simplify/comment out console logging`:
     - make clearer that only displaying stops that dont have approach logged yet